 Only those parts explicitly mentioned as being supported as external services are swappable for external versions of those services.
-Just as Tower does not support swapping out Django for Flask, Apache for lighttpd, or PostgreSQL for Oracle or MSSQL, it does not support replacing MongoDB with a different component.
+Just as Tower does not support swapping out Django for Flask, Apache for lighttpd, or PostgreSQL for Oracle or MSSQL.

 • Tower servers need isolation.